shiprabanga/201201004_phase_1/README.md

-Cloud-Orchestration-Layer
+Virtualization Orchestration Layer
 =========================

-A Cloud Orchestration Layer: Creating/Deleting/Quering and Scheduling Virtual Machines(VMs) in a given Network and also attach Storage Block Devices to the VMs on demand
+A Virtualization Orchestration Layer: Creating/Deleting/Quering and Scheduling Virtual Machines(VMs) in a given Network.

 How does it work?